 So, hybrids have the potential to produce a lot of power -- more than traditional combustion engines in some cases -- but they still need the engineering improvements that the traditional engines already have in place to boost their power.

-To find out more about eco-friendly driving and hybrid engine power output, click on the links on the next page.
+To find out more about eco-friendly driving and hybrid engine power output, click on the links below.